 - Updating and Upgrading FreeBSD

 Explains the differences between FreeBSD-STABLE, FreeBSD-CURRENT, and FreeBSD releases.
 Describes which users would benefit from tracking a development system and outlines that process.
 Covers the methods users may take to update their system to the latest security release.

-Describes how to configure and use the DTrace tool from Sun™ in FreeBSD.
+Describes how to configure and use the DTrace tool from Sun™ on FreeBSD.
 Dynamic tracing can help locate performance issues, by performing real time system analysis.

-Describes how to use PPP to connect to remote systems with FreeBSD.
+Describes how to use PPP to connect to remote systems in FreeBSD.